 - Pray for church leadership.
 If you are confused about how to pray, see 20 Ways to Pray for Your Pastor and adapt it to your paid and unpaid leadership.
 Pray that the leadership of the church will always be sensitive to the leading of the Holy Spirit.
 Hebrews 13:17

 - Pray for the physical buildings and grounds to be properly maintained and cared for.
 Pray that God will prevent problems such as with air conditioning or paint peeling that would cost money that could be used for outreach.
 Pray also for any planned or anticipated building projects, that sufficient funds would be available, and that any mortgages on the property would be paid off quickly.
 1 Corinthians 4:2

 - Pray for a spirit of understanding.
 The church is not a place for perfect people, and because of that mistakes will be made, and people’s feelings will get hurt.
 Pray that these universal problems of humanity will not cause members of the church to look down on some while elevating others.
 But that all will realize and accept that everyone there is a sinner – some saved by faith and some that the Lord is still wooing.
 Philippians 2:1-4

 - Pray that visitors to the church will have a positive first experience, from the parking lot to the invitation, and come back for more.
 Pray that the Lord will grow His church by bringing to it the people that He wants to serve in that location – people of all ages, races, and classes.
 We are all one in Christ.
 Acts 2:47

-As with the entire 20 ways to pray series, this list is available in PDF form in the Resource Library.
+As with the entire 20 ways to pray series, this list is available in PDF form in the Treasure Trove of Faith Freebies.
 I hope and pray that this encouragement to pray for your church will bear fruit not only in your prayer life, but in your church, and in your service to and through your church.